Gatsby Computational Neuroscience Unit

 The GCNU visitor programme enables members of the Unit to work with leading researchers from across the world on a range of short and long term research collaborations and they also host a seminar programme with talks by Unit members, other UCL staff and guest speakers.

-By establishing the centre, the Gatsby Charitable Foundation has provided a unique opportunity for a critical mass of theoreticians to interact closely with each other and with University College's other world class research groups in neuroscience and related areas.
+By establishing the centre, the Gatsby Charitable Foundation has provided a unique opportunity for a critical mass of theoreticians to interact closely with each other and with UCL's other world class research groups in neuroscience and related areas.